 Folk Roots Radio on September 13 (Episode 167) featured interviews with British Americana duo Plumhall, who’ve just release a great album of moody British Americana, “Thundercloud” and Guelph-based singer-songwriter Jane Lewis, who releases her new album “Stay With Me” on September 26.
 We wrapped it all up in lots of great music including a highly topical mystery theme and this week’s guilty pleasure.

-Owen Sound based musician Drew McIvor joined us in the studio on Saturday May 3 2014 for a chat and a few songs.
-Drew will be well-known to local Guelph listeners as a member of reggae-acid-funk combo House of Velvet.
+Owen Sound based musician Drew McIvor joins us on Folk Roots Radio for a chat and a few live songs from his great new album “Porchlight”.
+Drew should well-known to Guelph listeners as a member of reggae-acid-funk combo House of Velvet.
 These days however, Drew front’s his own band ElectroNova and also spends time with Mambo Nation, Nicehaus, and the Mackenzie Blues Band.
-He is just about to release his latest album, Porchlight.
-Drew will also be coming into Guelph for a CD release type show at Magnolia Café in the not too distant future.
+For more information, visit drewmcivor.com.

 The Grande Dame of Canadian folk festivals has announced the full artistic line-up for its 53rd annual edition taking place July 5-7, 2013, at Tudhope Park in Orillia, Ontario, Canada.